summary

 AI Summary

-This bill introduces a new tax deduction for tipped employees in Hawaii, allowing them to deduct the total amount of tips they received during a taxable year from their gross income.
-The deduction applies specifically to tips reported to an employer for Federal Insurance Contribution Act (FICA) purposes, and is available to employees who receive more than $30 per month in gratuities.
-Under the proposed law, tips are defined as voluntary monetary contributions received from guests, patrons, or customers.
-The director of taxation would be responsible for creating the necessary forms for claiming this deduction and may require proof of the claimed tips.
-The tax deduction would become applicable for taxable years beginning after December 31, 2025, providing a potential financial benefit for workers in service industries who rely on tips as a significant part of their income.
+This bill creates a new tax deduction for tipped employees in Hawaii, allowing them to deduct the total amount of tips they receive during a taxable year from their gross income.
+The deduction specifically applies to tips that are reported to the employer for Federal Insurance Contribution Act (FICA) purposes.
+A "tipped employee" is defined as someone who receives more than $30 per month in gratuities, and "tips" are described as voluntary monetary contributions received from guests, patrons, or customers.
+The director of taxation will be responsible for creating the necessary forms for claiming this deduction and may require proof of the claimed tips.
+The bill will take effect for taxable years beginning after December 31, 2025, meaning taxpayers can first claim this deduction on their 2026 tax returns.
+This legislation aims to provide financial relief for workers in service industries who rely on gratuities as a significant part of their income.

 Committee Categories